kkonstantin182/urban-sound-classification-project/README.md

-If you are not familiar with neural networks for image classification, take one of the many tutorials available in TensorFlow."
+If you are not familiar with neural networks for image classification, take one of the many tutorials available in TensorFlow.